Get A Free Legal Consultation

 Mitchell Breit is a shareholder at Simmons Hanly Conroy.
-With a legal career spanning thirty five years, Mr. Breit’s practice is focused on consumer class actions and mass torts of national scope.
+With a legal career spanning 40 years, Mr. Breit’s practice is focused on consumer class actions and mass torts of national scope.
 Of note, he was actively involved in the multidistrict litigation concerning the BP Gulf Oil Spill, as well as the multidistrict litigation concerning Toyota Unintended Acceleration.

 Mr. Breit was instrumental in settling a seminal case against Bank of America involving debit card overdraft fees.
 In addition, he was one of the lead counsel in settlements of environmental class actions against Honeywell, Inc. involving contamination of properties in the vicinity of a manufacturing facility in Tampa, Florida, and recently against Conoco involving contamination of properties in Pensacola, Florida.

 Mr. Breit also litigates cases involving defective medical and pharmaceutical products.
 He served on the Plaintiffs’ Executive Committee in the ReNu MoistureLoc® litigation (In re: Bausch & Lomb, Inc. Contact Lens Solution Products Liability Litigation-MDL 1785) and as Liaison Counsel in New York State consolidated Bextra-Celebrex litigation.

 Earlier in his career, Mr. Breit was class co-counsel in groundwater contamination litigation in the Southern District of New York involving the gasoline additive MTBE and was co-counsel in union health and welfare fund tobacco litigation, which included multiple class actions in numerous jurisdictions.

 Mr. Breit has been a frequent panelist at national litigation conferences involving toxic and mass torts, class actions and groundwater contamination, including Mealey’s, HarrisMartin, Practicing Law Institute and multiple bar association conferences.